 Originally grown in China, green tea (as well as regular black tea) comes from the same plant: camellia sinensis.

-But the difference is that black tea undergoes intense processing and refining, which removes all of the vitamins and nutrients from the extract.
+In terms of health benefits, green tea is superior to black tea due to the extraction process – black tea undergoes intense processing and refining, which removes all of the vitamins and nutrients from the final extract.

 Examples of these key vitamins include vitamin A, E, C, and as well as trace metals like zinc, selenium, chromium and manganese.
 And if you didn’t know, these vitamins play a large role in healthy hair!

 Not only does green tea contain these vitamins, it also contain flavonoids, a potent group of phytonutrients (or otherwise known plant chemicals).

 It’s these flavonoids that makes green tea anti-inflammatory (and anti-carcinogenic!), and we know that a precursor to hair loss and alopecia in general is scalp inflammation.
 In addition, particular flavonoids inhibit DHT, the main hormone that causes alopecia and hair loss.

 Let’s see what some of the scientific literature says about green tea.

 What The Science Says About Green Tea Rinses for Hair

 A study in California found that female rats who suffered from alopecia, when given green tea extract for 6 months, regrew about 60% of their lost volume.